Megan-Ziegler77/Megan-Ziegler/README.md

 ## Professional Summary
 <i> I am a multiple industry-certified professional with highly successful experience in delighting clients in event coordination and sales development.
 I want to combine data analytics, artistic crfeativity, and personalized service to create memorable events and build long-term relationships with clients. </i>

+## Project Examples
+<i> <b> Database I built for a fictional beauty store.<b> The purpose of this database is to help with inventory management, track sales, and keep information on existing customers.
+By having this centralized database, the store will be able to streamline its operations and reduce manual aspects.
+It will also improve customer service by providing real-time stock availability features.</li>

 <a name="Professional Experience"></a>
 <hr>